obsinity/obsinity/documentation/client-dev-guide.md

 obsinity.ingest.url=http://localhost:8086/events/publish
 ```

 Transports are discovered via classpath.
 If both WebClient and OkHttp are present, WebClient wins (see `obsinity-reference-client-spring`).
 If none are present, the JDK HttpClient transport is used.
+Flow sinks (`@FlowSink`-annotated beans) are auto-detected by `TelemetryFlowSinkScanner` when you include `obsinity-collection-spring`.

 ---